 - French press coffee is the best coffee because it retains most of its natural oils and flavors

-- The French press method requires you to steep coffee grinds in hot water to allow for maximum extraction
+- The press method requires you to steep coffee grinds in hot water to allow for maximum extraction

 - The coffee grounds get totally immersed in water so nothing goes to waste

-Finding the perfect French press to quench your coffee needs is easier said than done.
-Sure French press coffeemakers have just one job- to brew the perfect coffee.
+Finding the perfect press to quench your coffee needs is easier said than done.
+Sure these coffeemakers have just one job- to brew the perfect coffee.
 However, despite how simple it sounds on paper, French presses come in all sorts of variations and separating the functional from the knockoffs can be a bit difficult.
 To help you steer clear of the knockoffs, here’s a list of what you should consider before making a purchase.

 French presses come in a range of materials.
 Let’s take a look at some of the most common construction materials.

 Experts say that stainless steel French press coffee makers are some of the best on the market (and we have to agree).
-Stainless steel though notoriously expensive has a number of perks that make it the perfect candidate when you’re looking for a French press construction material.
+Stainless steel, though notoriously expensive, has a number of perks that make it the perfect candidate when you’re looking for a press construction material.
 It is non-reactive.
 Which means it won’t leach metals into your coffee and it also retains heat quite well which is a fairly important feature especially if you intend to have your coffee while it’s still hot.
 However, on the flip side, unlike with glass, stainless steel is opaque and so you can’t monitor your coffee as it brews.

 Glass is excellent at retaining heat and is transparent enough to allow you the freedom to monitor your coffee as it brews.
-Not to mention it is one of the most common materials used in the construction of French press coffeemakers.
+Not to mention it is one of the most common materials used in the construction of French coffeemakers.
 On the downside, however, glass in its very nature is highly susceptible to shattering from time to time so you’re not off the hook in as far as an accident-free experience is concerned.

-Polycarbonate might not be the fanciest material out there but it offers plenty of good qualities that make it the perfect candidate for French press construction.
+Polycarbonate might not be the fanciest material out there but it offers plenty of good qualities that make it the perfect candidate for press construction.
 Plus polycarbonate doesn’t shatter easily which makes it a more durable option than glass.
 In addition, it allows you to monitor the coffee brewing process from start to finish.
 However, polycarbonate scratches quite easily and contains a chemical called BPA which could leach into your coffee.
-If you have to go for a polycarbonate French press, then look for a BPA free polycarbonate model.
+If you have to go for a polycarbonate press, then look for a BPA free polycarbonate model.